justin-kleid/smoothie-kiosk/README.md

 A demo vending kiosk for smoothies meant to be run locally on a computer.
 The project uses Python (Flask) for the backend in coordination with MongoDB.
 The front end used next.js.

 The landing page for the front end is: http://localhost:3000/.
-In the front end directory, I also created a UI for the admin/owner to track inventory changes, etc.
+In the front end directory, I also created a UI for the admin/owner to track inventory, make changes, etc.

 ## Notes: